It appears that behind the scenes and out of the media limelight, Julian Knight has been quietly awarded the ADF’s Australian Service Medal.

-This is a military honour for time served in the Australian military, the Australian Army to be specific in Julian’s case.
+This is a military honour for time served in the Australian military, the Australian Army to be specific in Julian’s case (June 1982- July 1987), so five years of Australian Army military service.

-Julian served voluntarily in every capacity from the time he joined and served with the School Cadet Corps advancing to the rank of Corporal through to his service in the Army Reserve and then his elite selection and training as an Officer Cadet at the Royal Military College at Duntroon in Canberra.
+Julian served voluntarily in every capacity from the time he joined and served with the School Cadet Corps in June 1982 advancing to the rank of Corporal, through to his voluntary part-time service in the Australian Army Reserve and then to his elite selection and training as an Officer Cadet at the Royal Military College at Duntroon in Canberra.

-The Australian Service Medal was approved in 1988 (by presumably the ADF), and “may be awarded for service in, or in connection with a prescribed non-warlike operation.”
+The Australian Service Medal was approved in 1988 (by presumably the Australian Government), which… “may be awarded for service in, or in connection with a prescribed non-warlike operation.”
 (So after signing up).

 How lovely and all.